hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_whimsical_tea_party_with_anthropomorphic_animals_83d94335-7745-4612-8800-f9bdd08d72b5-0_3.content.md

 ## References

-Check out these resources for more inspiration and ideas on how to incorporate our anthropomorphic animal decor into your space:
+Check out these resources for more inspiration and ideas on how to incorporate our An<wbr>thro<wbr>po<wbr>mor<wbr>phic animal decor into your space:

 - [Pinterest board](#)
 - [Instagram hashtag](#)